synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 **NOTE** – functions loadNvParam() and saveNvParam() are built-in SNAPpy functions that are always available to your scripts.

-I will point out again the use of the explicit “global” specifier to let SNAPpy/Python know that it’s the global _needs_reboot variable that check_nv() wants to change, not a dynamically created local variable with the same name.
+I will point out again the use of the explicit “global” specifier to let SNAPpy/Python know that it’s the **global** _needs_reboot variable that check_nv() wants to change, **not** a dynamically created local variable with the same name.

-**SIDE NOTE** – if you dislike global variables, the above code could be re-written such that check_nv() returned a “reboot is needed” value, which init_nv_settings() could keep track of itself.
+**SIDE NOTE** – if you dislike global variables, the above code could be re-written such that check_nv() **returned** a “reboot is needed” value, which init_nv_settings() could keep track of itself.
 The trade-off would be longer, trickier code, but you will sometimes see this alternate approach used in other example scripts.

 ### Source Code Walk-through (SNAPpy script [batmon.py](snappyImages/batmon.py))
 The following code walk-through intersperses commentary with source code.

-This script won’t do anything by itself – it is a helper script, intended to be imported and called by other SNAPpy scripts.
+This script won’t do anything by itself – it is a *helper script*, intended to be imported and called by other SNAPpy scripts.

 ```python
 # Copyright (C) 2014 Synapse Wireless, Inc.